flyteorg/flytesnacks/docs/getting_started/tasks_and_workflows.md

 - In workflows, you shouldn't use non-deterministic operations like `rand.random`, `time.now()`, etc. These functions will be invoked at compile time and your workflows will not behave as you expect them to.
-- Within workflows, the inputs of workflow and the outputs of tasks function as promises under the hood, so you can't access and operate on them like typical Python function outputs.
+- Within workflows, the inputs of workflow and the outputs of tasks function are promises under the hood, so you can't access and operate on them like typical Python function outputs.
-  *You can only pass promises into tasks, workflows, and other Flyte constructs*.
+  _You can only pass promises into tasks, workflows, and other Flyte constructs_.
 - Regular Python conditionals won't work as intended in workflows: you need to use the {ref}`conditional <conditional>` construct.